optiz0r/puppet-env-manager/README.md

 ## NEXT - TBC

+* Checkout updated environment code into new directories, and manage a symlink pointing at the live copy of the environment.
+This prevents a partially-updated environment being served out to clients
+* Lock the master repository, and environments while they're being modified, to prevent concurrent access issues.
 * Don't reset clean environment which is already at the correct commit (unless forced, which can be used to redeploy third party modules)
 * Fix typo in log message